Matt Perisho

 Matthew Alan Perisho (born June 8, 1975) is an American former professional baseball pitcher in Major League Baseball.
 He bats and throws left-handed.

 Career

 In 2008, Perisho played for the Tecolotes de Nuevo Laredo of the Triple-A Mexican League.
 In 22 starts, he went 6–8 with a 3.93 ERA.
 When the Mexican League season ended, Perisho signed with the Brother Elephants of the Chinese Professional Baseball League in Taiwan (Republic of China).

 Perisho throws a low-90s fastball and a good slider, and he uses a changeup when necessary against right-handed batters.
 His most productive season came in 2004 for the Florida Marlins, when he made a career-high 66 appearances and posted a 5–3 record with 10 holds in 47.0 innings, and held left-handed hitters to a .207 batting average (18-for-87).

-Perisho resides in Chandler, Arizona, with his wife and two children.